bimbeer/desktop/README.md

 ## About the project

-Bimbeer is created for lonely beer lovers, that have no one to drink with.
+Bimbeer is created for lonely beer lovers, who have no one to drink with.
 Thanks to an innovative approach the user will be able to get to know lover of tasting similar beers, and meet up for a beer with the person in real life.

 ## Built with